 While I cannot attempt to match Pepino’s standard of literary excellence, I am encouraged to hope that my accounts of life in Tilling and in Riseholme will be acceptable to you.

-You can pay either through PayPal or by directly with a credit card.
-All transactions are handled by a trusted third party, either PayPal or Stripe, and no information on your card is passed to me.
+You can pay with a credit/debit card.
+All transactions are handled by a trusted third party, Stripe, and no information on your card is passed to me.

 Mapp at Fifty